Agawam (grape)

 Agawam (or Rogers 15) is a hybrid grape variety.
 It is a crossing of Carter (another hybrid grape with Vitis labrusca and Vitis vinifera in its pedigree) and Muscat Hamburg (a Vitis vinifera cultivar).
 Agawam is one of the so-called Rogers' Hybrids created by E.S.
-Rogers in the early-to-mid-19th century, and is unique among the named cultivars of that group in that it is self-fertile.
+Rogers of Salem, Massachusetts, in the early-to-mid-19th century, and is unique among the named cultivars of that group in that it is self-fertile.

 It can be used to make a rosé wine having a "foxy" flavor.

 Synonyms

 Agawam is also called Agavam, Rogers 15, and Rogers' Hybrid Nr.
 15.